 Grace School of Theology believes that interaction between the professor and students is a vital part of training.
 This interaction may occur in the classroom and/or online.
 All classes utilize Canvas as the online Learning Management System (LMS), whether the student is attending in the classroom, only online, or a blend of both.
 All students are expected to participate in/attend the course weekly.
 Faculty prepare assignments that are typically due on a weekly basis.
 Attendance at Grace is defined as academic participation in the coursework such as:

-- 1. discussion boards (DB)

-- 2. completing tests and quizzes

-- submitting any other assignments as required in the course syllabus.
+- 1. attending class (on-ground) and/or watching the lectures synchronously (live) via Canvas/BlueJeans - 2. discussion boards (DB) - 3. completing tests and quizzes - 4. submitting any other assignments as required in the course syllabus